-In the highlands of Peru are two well-defined seasons: the dry season from April to October, characterized by sunny days, cool nights and no rain (the ideal time to visit), and the rainy season from November to March, where rainfall is abundant (generally above 1,000 mm).
-Some general characteristics of Andean climates are dry air, the sunshine, which decreases in summer, and the temperature differences between sun and shade, night and day, morning and evening.
+In the Peruvian highlands there are two well-defined climatic seasons: a summer season, between April and October, characterized by sunny days, very cold nights and no rain (the ideal time to travel); and a rainy season, between November and March, when rainfall is abundant (generally over 1,000 mm).
+Some general characteristics of Andean climates are atmospheric dryness, sunshine, which decreases in summer, and temperature differences between sun and shade, night and day, morning and afternoon.

-On this floor the differences between the western and eastern slopes are very large.
-On the western side, is general aridity of Freedom to Tacna.
-On the eastern side there is a period with high rainfall in summer.
-The humidity is high and is favored by Amazonian tropical air masses.
+On this floor, the differences between the western and eastern slopes are very large.
+On the western slope, aridity is general from La Libertad to Tacna.
+On the eastern slope there is a period with abundant rainfall in summer.
+Humidity is high and is favored by tropical Amazonian air masses.

-The average temperature is 10-16°C, but the maximum range at 29°C for greater exposure to the sun in some places, and the minimum between 7 and 4.4 degrees Celsius from June to August.
-Average temperatures that typify this climate are a result of variations in temperature between day and night in the year produced.
+The average temperature is between 10 and 16°C, but the maximum temperatures range between 29°C due to the greater exposure to the sun in some places, and the minimum temperatures range between 7 and 4.4°C below zero from June to August.
+The average temperatures that typify this climate are the result of the temperature variations between day and night produced during the year.

-It is located in both the western and eastern side, at the upper limits of the highlands.
-The average temperature is between 7 and 10°C, while the maximum range between 19 and 22.5°C.
+It is located on both the western and eastern slopes, on the upper limits of the highlands.
+Its average temperature is between 7 and 10°C, while maximum temperatures range between 19 and 22.5°C.

-The city of Puno, on the influence of Titicaca, has an average temperature of 8.4°C to 16.4°C maximum, minimum of -1.3°C, and a temperature range of 18°C. Juliaca, at the same altitude but without the influence of Titicaca, has an average annual temperature of 7.1°C, with an absolute maximum temperature of 2.5°C and an absolute minimum of -16.8°C. Its annual temperature range of 38.3°C, is the highest on this floor.
+The city of Puno, influenced by Titicaca, has an average temperature of 8.4°C with maximums of 16.4°C, minimums of -1.3°C, and a thermal amplitude of 18°C. Juliaca, at the same altitude but without the influence of Titicaca, has an average annual temperature of 7.1°C, with a maximum absolute temperature of 2.5°C and a minimum absolute temperature of -16.8°C. Its annual thermal amplitude, 38.3°C, is the maximum at this altitude.

-The weather is cold, dry air and high temperature variations.
-The average annual temperature is more than 3°C and below 6°C.
+The climate is cold, with high atmospheric dryness and thermal variations.
+The average annual temperature is higher than 3°C and lower than 6°C.

-These figures do not show the dramatic differences in temperature sometimes in a single day.
-At an altitude of 4,887 meters have been observed declines 11 ° C only five minutes after the clouds hid the sun However, daytime temperatures are always positive and insolation is high.
-But at night, temperatures drop to O ° C, resulting in marshes and streams freeze, thaw at dawn.
+These figures do not reveal the sometimes abysmal temperature differences in a single day.
+At an altitude of 4,887 meters, drops of 11°C have been observed only five minutes after the clouds hid the sun.

-It is a cold or polar climate in the tropics, although phenomena extrazonal glaciers are not established in the tropics.
+This is a cold or polar climate in a tropical zone, although glaciers are extrazonal phenomena, not typified in tropical zones.

-While persist ice and snow, the area receives sunshine throughout the year.
+Although ice and snow persist, the area receives sunshine all year round.

 CuscoPeru.com invites you to visit this area for the optimal conditions that allow a pleasant adventure.